open-contracting/standard-development-handbook/docs/profiles/technical/deployment.rst

 Deployment
 ==========

-A profile’s deployment is the same as the standard’s `deployment <../../standard/technical/deployment>`__, except where noted below.
+A profile’s deployment is the same as the standard’s :doc:`../../standard/technical/deployment`, except where noted below.
 If a profile is unversioned, some of the below may be irrelevant.

 Schemas and extensions
 ----------------------